Prominence: A discriminator of gravitational wave signals: Results

 To conclude this section, we present plots in \cref{fig:prom_twopeak_ET} similar to those in \cref{fig:prom_twopeak}, but with the higher frequency peak in the ET sensitivity band.

-For the ET signal, we set $\log_{10}[\mathcal{E}/\mathrm{GeV}^3] = 34.02$ and $\log_{10}[V_\mathrm{bias}/\mathrm{GeV}^4] = 32.46$ for DWs, and $\beta/H(T_*) = 50$, $T_* = 3.70\times 10^6~\mathrm{GeV}$, $v_w = 1$, $\alpha = 1.80$ for the FOPT.
+For the ET signal, we set $\log_{10}[\mathcal{E}/\mathrm{GeV}^3] = 34.02$ and $\log_{10}[V_\mathrm{bias}/\mathrm{GeV}^4] = 32.46$ for DWs, and $\beta/H(T_*) = 50$, $T_* = 3.70\times 10^6~\mathrm{GeV}$, $\alpha = 1.80$ for the FOPT.
 We find that discrimination in the signals is generally poor.
-For the KS test, even in the best-case scenario (Case B), the two-peaked GW spectra cannot be distinguished with a CL exceeding 84\%.
-For this case, the CvM test yields superior discrimination power with a $p$-value of 0.00052.
+For the KS test, even in the best-case scenario (Case A), the two-peaked GW spectra cannot be distinguished with a CL exceeding 78\%.
+However, in several cases the CvM test yields superior discrimination power compared to the KS test.
 This lack of sensitivity of the KS test arises from the large extragalactic background in the ET band, which dominates the DW and FOPT signals.
-This is evident from the PDFs, which nearly overlap at small $\cal{P}$ values and differ only in their height, thus minimizing the differences in the CDFs and reducing the discriminating power of the KS-test.
-However, when small differences persist over a wide range of $\cal{P}$, the CvM-test becomes more sensitive, as in Fig.~\ref{fig:prom_twopeak_CDFs}(c).
-Case B exhibits the greatest difference in peak height, with the CvM test producing the smaller $p$-value.
-For larger $\cal{P}$ values, which occur in the LISA band, the ability to discriminate between the DW and FOPT sources improves.
+This is evident from the PDFs, which nearly overlap at small $\cal{P}$ values and differ only in their height, thus minimizing the differences in the CDFs and reducing the discriminating power of the KS test.
+However, when small differences persist over a wide range of $\cal{P}$, the CvM test becomes more sensitive, as in Fig.~\ref{fig:prom_twopeak_CDFs}(c) and Case~C. For larger $\cal{P}$ values, which occur in the LISA band, the ability to discriminate between the DW and FOPT sources improves.